ENTREPRENEUR & EXECUTIVE

 Mr. Wright’s extensive community involvement has centered on two other passions — his hometown of Seattle and Latin America.
 He is deeply involved in Seattle’s business, arts and education issues.
 As a board member of the Metropolitan Chamber of Commerce of Seattle, he represented employers by co-chairing the City of Seattle's Income Inequality Advisory Committee, which crafted the city’s phased-in $15-per-hour minimum wage law in 2013.
 In that position, Mr. Wright successfully educated other stakeholders on the importance of balancing wage growth with the need to keep all businesses viable and maintain Seattle’s image as a pro-business city.

 He was also a member of the Washington State University Board of Governors, where he helped to lead the University’s first $1 billion capital campaign.
-Mr. Wright also sits on campaigns for PATH and the Seattle Symphony Orchestra.
-He previously served on the boards of the Amigos de las Américas Foundation, the Seattle Symphony Foundation, Intiman Theatre, the U.S. Foundation for Universidad del Valle de Guatemala, Vermont Academy, the Henry Art Gallery at the University of Washington, and The Children’s Discovery Foundation, which operates The Funhouse Commons on Orcas Island.
+Mr. Wright sits on campaigns for PATH and the Seattle Symphony Orchestra and is a member of the National Advisory Council for AMIGOS.
+He previously served on the boards of the Seattle Symphony Foundation, Intiman Theatre, the U.S. Foundation for Universidad del Valle de Guatemala, Vermont Academy, the Henry Art Gallery at the University of Washington, and The Children’s Discovery Foundation, which operates The Funhouse Commons on Orcas Island.

 His interest in Latin America dates to his time as a high school exchange student in the region.
 Mr. Wright went on to major in Latin American Studies at Washington State and has worked and traveled extensively in the region for the past 40 years.